 There are a few easy substitutions that you can make to suit this recipe to your personal preferences.

 - Use active sourdough starter: If you'd rather use active sourdough starter instead of discard, you can.
-To do so, omit the yeast and replace the sourdough discard with active sourdough starter (a 1:1 substitute).
+To do so, omit the yeast and replace the sourdough discard with active sourdough starter (200g).
 You will also need to adjust the rise times.

 - Use whole wheat flour: Looking for a whole wheat pizza dough?
-Use whole wheat flour instead of all-purpose flour in this recipe.
+Use 50% whole wheat flour and 50% all-purpose flour in this recipe.

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-Transfer the dough to a lightly floured surface and knead for 3-4 minutes until a smooth dough forms.
+- Step 3: Transfer the dough to a work surface and knead until a smooth dough forms.
 If needed, add more water or flour (1 Tablespoon at a time) to reach the desired consistency.
 The dough should be soft, smooth, and not sticky.

 - Make sure to knead the dough long enough so you have a smooth, soft dough!